RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 Lee was born in China.
 He was sent to the USA at the age of eleven because his mother wanted him to be educated beyond the rote memorization curriculum that was available in the town of his birth.
 To maintain his Chinese writing skills, Lee’s mother required him to write to her weekly in Chinese.
 And she would return each of his letters to him with corrections.
 Motherly encouragement paid off.
 Today, Lee is fluent in Chinese and English and he flows easily between the cultures.

 Lee holds degrees in Computer Science from Columbia University (A.B.) and Carnegie Mellon (PhD).
 He pioneered speech recognition research at Apple.
 Later, he served in technical leadership positions at SGI, Microsoft, and Google.
 He founded Sinovation Ventures in 2009.

+### Conclusion

+[AI Superpowers](https://aisuperpowers.com) offers insights that go beyond technology.
+The author considers economic, social, and emotional consequences that are rarely discussed in a business book.
+Anyone interested in AI, business, or the interaction between Chinese and American industries will find the book valuable.